 He is one of the largest investors in agriculture and food industry in the CEE region through Bonafarm Group and KITE generating aggregated annual revenue of EUR 2 billion with over 9.000 employees and with 40.000 hectares cultivated land in total.
 Bonafarm Group is vertically integrated whereby agriculture companies produce the raw materials for food processors.
-He has significant investments in real estate through his minority holding in Gránit Pólus and Limedale (portfolio of USD 1 bn), in VC (Bonitás Venture Capital Fund) and asset management (CSAM in Singapore).
+He has significant investments in real estate through his minority holding in Gránit Pólus (15%) and Limedale (18.2%) (portfolio of USD 1 billion), in VC (Bonitás Venture Capital Fund with EUR 20 million funds under management) and asset management (CSAM in Singapore).